Quantum Field Theories on Algebraic Curves. I. Additive bosons: Introduction

-In Section \ref{Local} we formulate local quantum field theories of additive, charged and multiplicative bosons.
-The local theory of additive bosons is associated with the representation theory of the local Heisenberg algebra $\mathfrak{g}_{P}$ --- a one-dimensional central extension of the abelian Lie algebra $F_{P}$, $P\in X$, by the $2$-cocycle $c_{P}(f,g)=-\Res_{P}(fdg)$.
-In Section \ref{Heisenberg-Lie-local} we introduce the highest weight representation $\rho$ of $\mathfrak{g}_{P}$ in the local Fock space $\cF_{P}$, and define the corresponding contragradient representation $\rho^{\vee}$ of $\mathfrak{g}_{P}$ in the dual local Fock space $\cF_{P}^{\vee}$.
-In Section \ref{lattice algebra-local} we define a local lattice algebra $\mathfrak{l}_{P}$ --- a semi-direct sum of the local Heisenberg algebra $\mathfrak{g}_{P}$ and the abelian Lie algebra $k[\ZZ]$, the group algebra of $\ZZ$.
-Corresponding irreducible highest weight $\mathfrak{l}_{P}$-module is the local Fock space $\cB_{P}$ of ``charged bosons'' --- a symmetric tensor product of $k[\ZZ]$ and $\cF_{P}$.
-Material in Sections \ref{Heisenberg-Lie-local} and \ref{lattice algebra-local} is essentially standard and can be found in \cite{kac, ben-zvi-frenkel}.
-Finally, in Section \ref{Heisenberg system} we, following H. Garland and G. Zuckerman \cite{garland-zuckerman}, introduce local quantum field theory of multiplicative bosons.
-It is given by the so-called Heisenberg system --- a triple $(G_{P},\mathfrak{g}_{P},\mathrm{Ad})$ --- where $G_{P}$ is the central extension of the multiplicative group $F^{\ast}_{P}$ by the local tame symbol, and $\mathrm{Ad}$ stands for a certain ``adjoint action'' of $G_{P}$ on $\g_{P}$ ($\mathrm{Ad}$ is well-defined despite the fact that the Heisenberg algebra $\g_{P}$ is not a Lie algebra of $G_{P}$).
-A representation of the Heisenberg system $(G_{P},\mathfrak{g}_{P},\mathrm{Ad})$ in a $k$-vector space $V$ is a pair $(R_{P},dR_{P})$, where $R_{P}$ is a representation of the group $G_{P}$, and $dR_{P}$ is a representation of the Lie algebra $\g_{P}$, satisfying $dR_{P}(\mathrm{Ad}\,g \cdot x)=R_{P}(g)dR_{P}(x)R_{P}(g)^{-1}$.
-Following \cite{garland-zuckerman}, we define a representation of the local Heisenberg system $(G_{P},\mathfrak{g}_{P},\mathrm{Ad})$ in the local Fock space $\cB_{P}$ of charged bosons, as well as the corresponding contragradient representation in the dual Fock space $\cB_{P}^{\vee}$.
+In Section \ref{Local} we formulate the local quantum field theories of additive and charged bosons.
+The local theory of additive bosons is associated with the representation theory of the local Heisenberg algebra $\mathfrak{g}_{P}$, a one-dimensional central extension of the abelian Lie algebra $F_{P}$, $P\in X$, by the $2$-cocycle $c_{P}(f,g)=-\Res_{P}(fdg)$.
+In Section \ref{Heisenberg-Lie-local} we introduce the highest-weight representation $\rho$ of $\mathfrak{g}_{P}$ on the local Fock space $\cF_{P}$ and define the corresponding contragradient representation $\rho^{\vee}$ of $\mathfrak{g}_{P}$ on the dual local Fock space $\cF_{P}^{\vee}$.
+In Section \ref{lattice algebra-local} we define a local lattice algebra $\mathfrak{l}_{P}$ as a semi-direct sum of the local Heisenberg algebra $\mathfrak{g}_{P}$ and the abelian Lie algebra $k[\ZZ]$, the group algebra of $\ZZ$.
+The corresponding irreducible highest-weight $\mathfrak{l}_{P}$-module is the local Fock space $\cB_{P}$ of `charged bosons' (a tensor product of $k[\ZZ]$ and $\cF_{P}$).
+The material in Sections \ref{Heisenberg-Lie-local} and \ref{lattice algebra-local} is essentially standard (see \cite{kac, ben-zvi-frenkel}).